ivan-kopylove/sandbox-java/README.md

-# Java Sandbox: A Developer's Playground
+# Java incubator

 Welcome to the Java Incubator.

 This projects serves as
 - a dynamic, evolving space designed to experiment with various Java language practices and scenarios.
-- a startup incubator for more complex projects — a set of boilerplate snippets / patterns to give a momentum for more complex projects before the complex project will be extracted into separate structure.
+- a startup incubator / template for complex projects — a set of boilerplate snippets / patterns to give a momentum for more complex projects before the complex project will be extracted into separate project.

 You'll find a range of examples here—from simple "Hello World" applications to more comprehensive explorations of Java's capabilities.